DPDK/dpdk/doc/guides/sample_app_ug/quota_watermark.rst

 An adjustable quota value controls how many packets are being moved through the pipeline per enqueue and dequeue.
-Adjustable watermark values associated with the rings control a back-off mechanism that tries to prevent the pipeline from being overloaded by:
+Adjustable threshold values associated with the rings control a back-off mechanism that tries to prevent the pipeline from being overloaded by:

 *   Stopping enqueuing on rings for which the usage has crossed the high watermark threshold